How to clean every part of your boat

 Fiberglass and Stainless Steel Parts

-Use CLR® Calcium, Lime & Rust Remover— for gunk that can build-up on stainless steel components like your boat ladder, cleats, cup holders, and connector flanges.
+Use CLR® Calcium, Lime & Rust Remover— for gunk that can build-up on components of your boat.
+When it comes to cleaning stainless steel parts like your boat ladder, cleats, cup holders, and connector flanges.
 You can also use it to keep your boat’s fiberglass body clean and smooth.
 A clean hull can help reduce drag by providing a smooth surface so your boat can move easier through the water… saving you gas!
 Just mix equal amounts of CLR with warm water, apply directly to the surface and rinse with cold water.

 Use CLR® Outdoor Furniture Cleaner—A specially formulated, non-abrasive formula removes outdoor dirt and grime quickly and easily from the vinyl and canvas on your boat.
 It’s pet safe and contains UV protectants to shield surfaces from fading and discoloration.
 Just spray, let soak to allow dirt to loosen, then wipe clean with a cloth or sponge.
 Then rinse with cool, clean water.